Docmosis/mendix-integration/DOCS/module.md

 It returns an object of type `GetSampleDataRequest`.
 By default the data structure with sample data is returned as JSON, but if you prefer XML then change attribute `GetSampleDataRequest.Format` after initialization of the request object.

-Next call microflow `CWS_GetSampleData` to lookup the structure and return it.
+Next call the microflow `CWS_GetSampleData` to lookup the structure and return it.
 A `GetSampleDataResponse` object is returned which contains the requested structure information in attribute `GetSampleDataResponse.TemplateSampleData`.

-Now you have a JSON or XML string that you can use in your app model to 1) create a [JSON Structure](https://docs.mendix.com/refguide/json-structures) or [XML Schema](https://docs.mendix.com/refguide/xml-schemas) document, 2) create an [export mapping](https://docs.mendix.com/refguide/export-mappings) and 3) [generate entities and associations](https://docs.mendix.com/refguide/map-automatically) that match the export mapping.
-Eventually tweak and tune the entities and associations, for example the naming of the entities.
+Now you have a JSON or XML string that you can use in your app model to 1) create a [JSON Structure](https://docs.mendix.com/refguide/json-structures) or [XML Schema](https://docs.mendix.com/refguide/xml-schemas), 2) create an [export mapping](https://docs.mendix.com/refguide/export-mappings) and 3) [generate entities and associations](https://docs.mendix.com/refguide/map-automatically) that match the export mapping.
+Lastly, you may need to tweak the entities and associations, for example the naming of the entities.

-All you have to do is copy/transform your app's data to this new data structure and use that in the [render process](#render-the-document).
+You can then copy/transform your app's data to this new data structure and use that in the [render process](#render-the-document).

-## Render the document
+## Render The Document

-Assuming you have a template and data then you can render the document.
+Once you have a template and a matching data structure then you can render the document.

 First initialize the request using microflow `RenderRequest_Initialize`:

 - **TemplateName**: path and name of the template to use, for example *samples/InvoiceTemplate.docx*
-- **OutputName**: name of the rendered document where the file extension tells Docmosis what type of document to generate, for example *invoice-21I000388.pdf*
+- **OutputName**: name of the rendered document, for example *invoice-21I000388.pdf*.
+Docmosis will use the file extension to determine the format of document to generate, in this case *pdf*,
 - common parameters are [documented here](#common-request-initialization-parameters)

 <img align="right" src="assets/render-microflows.png" alt="Render microflows">

 It returns an object of type `RenderRequest` and when needed the attribute values can be adjusted.
-In [Docmosis Cloud DWS3 Web Services Guide chapter 2.4](https://resources.docmosis.com/content/documentation/cloud-dws3-web-services-guide) you will find a detailed explanation of all attributes.
+In [Docmosis Cloud DWS3 Web Services Guide](https://resources.docmosis.com/content/documentation/cloud-dws3-web-services-guide) chapter 2.4 you will find a detailed explanation of all attributes.

-It is extremely flexible and powerful, so to help you get started quickly here are some common use cases:
+It is extremely flexible and powerful.
+To help you get started quickly here are some common use cases:

 - (Default behavior) Render the document and return it to your app
   - `StoreTo=stream` - return the rendered document to the app